ExistensialReset/flowmosr/README.md

 You can:

-- Start a small Circle (2–5 people)
+- Start a small circle (2–5 people)
 - Share resources without tracking value
 - Rest without earning it
 - Notice what actually helps life flow

-If you start a circle and want to connect, please do, and let's make a web out of this:
+If you start a circle and want to connect - *please do* - and let us weave a web of Flow circles in this old, irksome world:

 📧 flowmosr@proton.me